The Board Game Design Course

 When making a project plan, it helps to think about your end goal and then work backwards from here.
 So, if your end goal is to launch your game on Kickstarter, try to estimate how much time you will need to complete all the important steps that go into this.

 Make sure to be reasonable.
 If you’re doing this on the side and you have a demanding full-time job, a family with small children, and other responsibilities, you’ll want to take all this into account.
 In any case, allow for more time than you think you’ll need, as many tasks, especially those you are learning for the first time, will take much longer than you expect.
+Plus, you’ll be relying on others as well, which creates some timelines that are out of your control.

 Once you’ve laid everything out, you’ll have a good idea of how long you’ll actually need to pull everything off.
 This will help you determine your launch date.
 However, if you need to push back your launch date because something isn’t ready or you haven’t built enough of a following, don’t be afraid to push back this date.
 Nobody will fault you for this.